U.S. job growth slows, but wages rebound strongly

 The U.S. central bank raised its benchmark overnight interest rate last month by 25 basis points to a range of 0.50 per cent to 0.75 per cent.
 The Fed forecast three rate hikes this year.

-Economists polled by Reuters had forecast payrolls rising by 178,000 jobs last month and the unemployment rate ticking up one tenth of a percentage point to 4.7 per cent.
+Economists had forecast payrolls rising by 178,000 jobs last month and the unemployment rate ticking up one tenth of a percentage point to 4.7 per cent.

+A broad measure of unemployment that includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment fell one-tenth to a more than 8-1/2-year low of 9.2 per cent.

 Employment growth in 2016 averaged 180,000 jobs per month, down from an average gain of 229,000 per month in 2015.
 The slowdown in job growth is consistent with a labor market that is near full employment.